mermaid-js/mermaid/CONTRIBUTING.md

 We make all changes via pull requests.
 As we have many pull requests from developers new to mermaid, the current approach is to have *knsv, Knut Sveidqvist* as a main reviewer of changes and merging pull requests.
 More precisely like this:

 * Large changes reviewed by knsv or other developer asked to review by knsv
-* Smaller low-risk changes like dependecies, documentation etc can be merged by active collaborators
+* Smaller low-risk changes like dependencies, documentation etc can be merged by active collaborators
 * documentation (updates to the docs folder is also allowed via direct commits)

 To commit code, create a branch, let it start with the type like feature or bug followed by the issue number for reference and some describing text.